UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 **snow3L_isba.F90**:

-In this script, you’re starting to work with ISBA_Diagnostic (named DMK here):
+In this module, you’re starting to work with ISBA_Diagnostic (named DMK here):

 - initialise DMK%XVAR_NEWDIAG( :, : ) = XUNDEF
-- define a local variable ZP_XVAR_NEWDIAG
+- define a local variable ZP_XVAR_NEWDIAG (packed for snow-covered points)
-- call snowcro_diag.F90 with the local variable (Of course, for specific diagnostic, the calculus could be done in another part of the code and maybe you would have to modify snowcro.F90 or another script).
+- call snowcro_diag.F90 with the local variable if it can be computed from snowcro outputs (Of course, for specific diagnostic, the computation could be done in another part of the code e.g. snowcro.F90 or another module).
-- put the returning value in DMK%XVAR_NEWDIAG
+- put the return value in DMK%XVAR_NEWDIAG (unpacking to all simulation points)
 - As always, you can follow ACC_RAT to see what happens and how.

 **The (near) end**: